Entry and residence

 Upon arrival in Germany, you will apply on the basis of your visa for a corresponding residence permit.
 You can read here which residence permits are available to you as an international researcher and what rights they give you.

-Besides your confirmation of admission from the university, you should also be able to demonstrate that you can cover your living expenses – for example thanks to a scholarship.
+Besides your confirmation of admission from the university, you also need to demonstrate that you can cover your living expenses – for example with a scholarship.
 However, as a PhD student you are also permitted to work for up to 120 days (or 240 half days) per year.

 There are different ways to obtain a doctorate in Germany.
-If you work at a university or research institution while doing your PhD, you can apply for a residence permit for research purposes or an EU Blue Card (see below).
+If you work with a contract at a university or research institution while doing your PhD, you can apply for a residence permit for research purposes or an EU Blue Card (see below).

-If you are a researcher with a university degree that gives you access at least to doctoral programmes, particularly simple regulations will apply to you: you will receive a residence permit for research purposes.
+If you are a researcher with a university degree that gives you access to doctoral programmes, simple regulations will apply to you: you will receive a residence permit for research purposes.
 This presupposes that a research institution has signed a contract with you to pursue your research project.
 The research residence permit also enables you to do teaching work as a scientist.

-If your research work is not publicly-funded for the most part, your host institution must provide written confirmation that it will if necessary cover your costs of living and departure costs.
+If your research work is not publicly funded for the most part, your host institution must provide written confirmation that it will cover your costs of living and departure, if necessary.

-This residence permit allows you initially to spend up to one year researching and teaching in Germany with the possibility to extend it for a longer period of time.
+This residence permit allows you to spend at least one year researching and teaching in Germany with the possibility to extend it for a longer period of time.
 After four years, you can apply for an indefinite settlement permit in Germany.
 Another advantage is that you can easily spend a temporary period researching and teaching in other EU countries (apart from Ireland and Denmark).

 - have a university degree that is recognised in Germany,

-The EU Blue Card initially allows you to work in Germany for up to four years (or less in the case of fixed-term employment contracts).
+The EU Blue Card initially allows you to work in Germany for up to four years (less in the case of fixed-term employment contracts).

-After 33 months it is possible to obtain a settlement permit, which then allows you to live and work in Germany indefinitely.
-If you have a sufficient command of German (the requirement is level B1 of the Common European Framework of Reference for Languages) this is already possible after just 21 months.
+After 33 months, it is possible to obtain a settlement permit, which then allows you to live and work in Germany indefinitely.
+If you have a sufficient command of German (the requirement is level B1 of the Common European Framework of Reference for Languages), this is possible after just 21 months.

 As an EU Blue Card holder, you can obtain the right of permanent residence in the EU after five years.
 In addition to the time you have spent in Germany, any periods in which you lived in another EU member state will also count towards the total.

-If you are a researcher with special technical knowledge, a teacher or a research associate in a prominent position with several years of professional experience, you count as highly qualified.
+If you are a researcher with special technical knowledge or a teacher or research associate in a prominent position with several years of professional experience, you count as highly qualified.

 This means that you can obtain a permanent settlement permit immediately after entry.
 This requires you to prove that you can cover your living expenses in Germany.

-- Many visa offices only accept applications if you make an appointment.
-Arrange an appointment as early as possible, and check which (certified) documents you will need to bring with you.
+Visa application is by appointment only.
+Arrange an appointment as early as possible and check which (certified) documents you will need to bring with you.

-- As a rule, your visa will be issued for a three to six month stay.
-Before it expires, you must apply to the local immigration office for a residence permit on the basis of your visa.
+In general, your visa remains valid for up to six months.
+Within this period, you must apply to the local immigration office for a residence permit on the basis of your visa.